-19.902.4 Municipal Code Amendments
+19.902.5 Municipal Code Amendments

 This subsection contains the process and criteria for zoning text amendments, which are fairly straightforward and remain mostly unchanged from the current code.
 The proposed code distinguishes between zoning map and zoning text amendments and provides separate approval criteria for each.
 Approval criteria that more relate to site-specific zoning map amendments were relocated into Subsection 19.902.5.
+The process for considering zoning text amendments would remain as a legislative review.

-19.902.5 Zoning Map Amendments
+19.902.6 Zoning Map Amendments